Leia (company)

-Leia Inc. is an American company producing 3D Lightfield products and software applications.
+Leia Inc. is an American company producing 3D autostereoscopic displays and software applications.

 Leia is headquartered in Menlo Park, California, with a nano-fabrication center in Palo Alto, a content team in Los Angeles and Auckland, New Zealand, and industrialization center in Suzhou, China.

 History

 The company was founded in 2014 as a spin-off of HP Labs.
 Its research into the holographic display concept under HP was published by Nature in 2013.
 CEO David Fattal explained the diffraction-based system was intended to address shortcomings certain limitations of other mobile three-dimensional display approaches including support for multiple simultaneous viewers, the ability to operate in a conventional two-dimensional mode without loss of resolution, and reduced reliance on computational eye-tracking.
 The company foresaw uses of its technology in mobile devices, automobiles, and medical applications.

 In May 2016, Leia announced a partnership with Altice to market a smartphone featuring its technology.

 In 2017, Red Digital Cinema announced its intent to produce a high-end smartphone featuring the technology (the Red Hydrogen One).
 As part of its development, Red entered into a partnership with Leia, including funding, and Red's founder Jim Jannard joining Leia's board of directors.

-In 2018, Leia launched its lightfield content platform LeiaLoft™ including an Android App Store and a developer portal.
+In 2018, Leia launched its 3D content platform LeiaLoft™ including an Android App Store and a developer portal.

-The Red Hydrogen device, which used Leia’s switchable lightfield display, was released in the United States on 2 November 2018 through carriers including AT&T and Verizon, and was later offered in Mexico through Telcel.
+The Red Hydrogen device, which used Leia’s autostereoscopic display, was released in the United States on 2 November 2018 through carriers including AT&T and Verizon, and was later offered in Mexico through Telcel.

-In July 2019, Leia and Continental announced a partnership to explore the integration of lightfield displays and related content into automotive applications.

-In 2020 Leia introduced the Lume Pad, an Android tablet equipped with a 10.8-inch switchable lightfield display marketed to education, medical, retail and hospitality customers.

-Lume Pad received CES 2021 Awards (Computer Hardware & Components and Digital Imaging & Photography).

-In 2021, Leia released a consumer edition of the Lume Pad; the device was also listed on Amazon’s Launchpad program.